 This is all the more evident when Specialized Turbo released the powerhouse Creo Expert, which is a good example of such an e-road bike.
 With its glaringly expensive price, one can expect that such trends will greatly affect the costs of high-end road e-bikes as time goes by.

-The design and aesthetics of the road e-bike is a major consideration among most e-bike riders.
+The design and aesthetics of the road e-bike are a major consideration among most e-bike riders.
 However, it is still subject to debate whether it has a substantial impact on cost.
 Most will argue that componentry matters more than design or paintwork.

 Undoubtedly, high-quality workmanship and the complete finish do affect prices but not nearly as much as the more practical and fundamental elements such as battery and motor performance.